SOLUTION

 🚤 Fewer Trips – Reduce the number of sea trips by up to 50%, cutting fuel costs and saving valuable time.

-The Bait Saviour System (Bait Container + WaTS) directly tackles the problem of high bait waste in lobster fishing.
-By controlling when and how bait is released, it reduces losses, extends bait life and improves catch efficiency.
+The Bait Saviour System (Bait Container + WaTS) directly tackles the problem of high bait waste and ropeless fishing in lobster and crab fishing.
+By controlling when and how bait is released, it reduces losses, extends bait life and improves catch efficiency, whale entanglement and lost gea.
 The system also helps preserve fishing gear by lowering the risk of trap loss, drift and entanglement, making recovery easier after storms or vessel conflicts.
 Rising bait costs, fuel volatility, labour shortages and gear losses all put pressure on the lobster industry.
 The Bait Saviour System addresses these issues through integrated IoT technology, linking traps, bait containers, buoys and onboard equipment into a connected network.
 Wireless communication and monitoring provide continuous visibility of trap locations, bait status and environmental conditions.
 Crews can make informed decisions at sea and ashore, plan shorter trips, adjust operations in real time and better protect their investment in gear.
 Over time, this translates into fewer wasted trips, lower fuel use and improved safety by limiting exposure to poor conditions.
 Environmental impact is reduced by limiting excess bait release and preventing lost gear that would otherwise create seafloor debris or ghost fishing.
 Fewer trips mean lower fuel consumption and emissions.
 The system’s tracking features also support compliance with local regulations and gear marking requirements, providing verifiable records for authorities when needed.
 The combined effect is lower bait consumption, fewer lost traps, reduced fuel costs and higher catch efficiency.
 Even small gains across these areas create significant annual savings when scaled across a full season and large fleets.
 Its modular design allows gradual adoption, starting with priority gear and expanding as benefits are proven.
 The Bait Saviour System integrates real-time communications and adaptive bait management to help fishermen achieve more with fewer resources: less bait, less fuel and fewer trap losses.
 In doing so, it supports both operational resilience and the wider sustainability of marine ecosystems and fishing communities.

 TRADITIONAL FISHING